The Super League Logo

 Tottenham

 The club is based in London and is professional.
 It has existed since 1872 and is now owned by ENIC International.
-Although the team does not own any of the titles, it plays a vital role in the history of English football.
+Although the team does not own any titles, it plays a vital role in the history of English football.

 Spain